 “The onus is on us as providers to harness this new appetite.
 This means providing access to the right products – especially those which meet a growing focus on socially responsible investing – guidance and tools to enable individuals to meet their financial goals and support the rebuilding of the UK economy as a whole.”

-SRI is showing real momentum
+Socially Responsible Investing is showing real momentum

 These new attitudes and behaviours are being driven by a more positive financial outlook for millennials since the start of the pandemic.
 According to Nutmeg’s research, 43% of 25-34 year olds, feel financially better off now than a year ago, compared to 29% of people overall.
 Confidence is also growing, with 45% of this younger age group now feeling better about their finances than before the pandemic.